Close

 Camilla Pizzini

-Since then she has been working as a photographer for commercial commissions (corporate, event, portrait, outdoor and sport) as well as working on her own projects.
+Since then, she has been working as a photographer for commercial commissions (corporate, event, portrait, outdoor and sport) as well as on her own projects.

-She finds her daily inspiration working in the great outdoors, in the mountains or practicing sports.
+She finds daily inspiration working in the great outdoors, in the mountains or practicing sports.

 How did you get your start in photography?

-I fell in love with photography since I was teenager.
-I grow up in a sportive family and I spent the major time of my life training in the mountains.
-Nine years ago, I realized that what I love most was not the activity itself, but the beauties which surrounded me.
+I fell in love with photography when I was a teenager.
+I grew up in a sportive family and spent the majority of my life training in the mountains.
+I realized that what I love most was not the activity itself, but the beauty which surrounded me.
 I started to see possible compositions for photos, even before taking them.
 Everything started from those moments.
 Since I bought my first camera, nothing has stopped me.

 What type of photography are you shooting and what motivated you to focus on that genre?